 As holidaymakers were enjoying the festive cheer on New Year's Day, emergency services attended to a crash involving five people and one car on the Shenandoah Highway, south of Murchison.

 At approximately 2.45pm yesterday, fire services, police, St John Ambulance and helicopter services attended the scene of a crash where a five-occupant vehicle rolled when it left the road while travelling south.

 A 17-year-old female and 17-year-old male, both from Christchurch were treated at the scene for moderate injuries before being flown to Nelson Hospital by the Nelson Marlborough Rescue Helicopter.

-A third person was flown by the NZCC Greymouth Rescue Helicopter to Greymouth Hospital, while the remaining two people in the vehicle were taken to hospital by road.
+A further patient was flown to Nelson Hospital by the NZCC Greymouth Rescue Helicopter, while the two remaining injured were taken by road in a St John ambulance.

 - © Fairfax NZ News

 Should the Nelson City Council spend up to $500,000 to fix the modellers' pond at Tahunanui?Related story: (See story)